Brian Greene: World Science Festival

-In 2008, together with Tracy Day (former ABC News producer), Greene co-founded the World Science Festival, whose mission is to cultivate a general public informed by science, inspired by wonder, convinced of its value, and prepared to engage with its implications for the future.
+In 2008, together with former ABC News producer Tracy Day, Greene co-founded the World Science Festival as a forum for cultivating "a general public informed by science, inspired by its wonder, convinced of its value, and prepared to engage with its implications for the future."
+Since its founding, the World Science Festival has produced more than a thousand live and digital programs on subjects including cosmology, astronomy, quantum mechanics, particle physics, black holes, neuroscience, artificial intelligence, consciousness, quantum biology, genius, creativity, astrobiology, extrasolar planets and psychedelics.
+These programs have involved hundreds of scientists, technologists, and artists.